-Scots pine is well studied and documented by botanists, foresters and historians because it is a dominant forest tree of a wide region populated by people who have always valued it for fuelwood and timber.
-Some of those people have long been fascinated by the movements of this species of tree.
+Scots pine is well studied because it is a dominant forest tree of an enormous region.
 To discover how this tree responded to ice ages researchers gathered quantitative data from semi-fossilized remains in the form of tree stumps buried for millennia in peat bogs and of pollen grains, with their tough outer coats, buried in mud below mires and lakes.
 The usual reference point is the time of maximum extent of the ice sheets that spread from north polar regions southward: the Last Glacial Maximum of about 23,000 years ago.
 When these ice sheets over northern Eurasia reached about 55° south, Scots pine in its western forests had retreated to southerly lands now occupied by Portugal, Spain, southern France, Italy, and similarly south and east.
 Fossil evidence from regions to the south of the Pyrenees and Alps chains of high mountains reveal that Scots pine survived this glaciation in small areas of sufficient warmth in southerly areas that acted as refuges, or refugia, from the bleak climate northward.

 As the climate eventually warmed and ice sheets melted, so Scots pine migrated northward and westward into lands that had been scraped bare of all life.
 Well in advance of the trees were many types of lichen, mosses, grasses, and herbs.
 As described in 'History' and 'Roots' these plants, together with fungi below ground, slowly formed soil.
 This was potentially fertile because its mineral content was derived from rocks recently ground into small particles and had not been leached out by rainfall.
-Bushes such as those of the heather family, and trees such as birches (downy birch, Betula pubescens typically) were next to occupy these tundras.
+Bushes such as those of the heather family, and pioneer trees such as birches (downy birch, Betula pubescens typically) were next to occupy these tundras.
 Scots pine was already adapted to grow well in cold climates and as it migrated northward its forests recolonized the wide empty lands they had been driven from by the sheets of ice.